operand/agency/README.md

     # Use email to send/receive messages from others
     Email("Dan", address="dan@dan.com"),

-    # AI agents can access other ML services, like for images
+    # Integrate other ML services, like for images
     DiffusionModel("ImageAI"),

     # Horizontal scaling could be achieved by simply duplicating operators